-Recently developed for areas of the County like Sandy Spring where there are smaller properties, lower densities and more challenging economic conditions, the Commercial/Residential Neighborhood Zone (CRN) identifies a total floor area ratio (FAR), residential FAR, non-residential FAR and maximum heights for each property.
+Recently developed for areas of the County, like Sandy Spring, where there are smaller properties, lower densities, and more challenging economic conditions, the Commercial/Residential Neighborhood Zone (CRN) identifies a total floor area ratio (FAR), the residential FAR, the non-residential FAR, and the maximum height for each property.
 The CRN Zone has consistent land uses and densities with the SSA Overlay Zone.
 The maximum total, non-residential and residential densities, and maximum height for any property is shown on the zoning map.

 The CRN Zone is designed to:

-- Provide greater flexibility to respond to current market conditions. - Provide more certainty about density and building height. - Provide a mix of commercial uses and housing opportunities. - Support infill and adaptive reuse of buildings. - Provide neighborhood protections. - Allow development at a scale of a village.
+- Provide greater flexibility to respond to current market conditions, - Provide more certainty about density and building height,

+- Provide a mix of commercial uses and housing opportunities, - Support infill and adaptive reuse of buildings, - Provide neighborhood protections, and - Allow development at a scale of a village.